Clever-ISA/Clever-ISA/specs/psABI.md

 The first 4 parameters with class FLOAT are passed in registers, `f0`, `f1`, `f2`, and `f3`.
 If the type is 2, 4, or 8 bytes in size, then it shall be accessed with a size control corresponding to that size and the upper bits of the register are undefined.
 Remaining parameters with class FLOAT are treated as parameters with class INTEGER.

-Paramaters with class INTEGER or remaining parameters with class FLOAT are modified as follows to be passed in.
+Parameters with class INTEGER or remaining parameters with class FLOAT are modified as follows to be passed in.
 - If the type is less than 16 bytes in size, it shall be zero-extended to the next power of two size if it is not already a power of two.
 - If the modified type is 16 bytes in size, it shall be split into a parameter pair of class INTEGER with size 8.
 - Otherwise, the parameter is treated as though it has class MEMORY.

 The first 8 modified parameters shall be passed in the registers `r2`, `r1`, `r3`, `r4`, `r5`, `r6`, `r7`, and `r9`.
-If the 8th parameter is the first paramater in a split parameter pair, it shall instead be as the last value on the stack.
+If the 8th parameter is the first parameter in a split parameter pair, it shall instead be as the last value on the stack.
 Remaining parameters are pushed to the stack from right to left.
 The any bits in the parameter that exceed the size of the type shall be zero.

 Parameters with class MEMORY, or parameters with class INTEGER or class FLOAT exceeding 16 bytes in size are replaced by a pointer to the value in some well-aligned memory.
 This memory shall not be read by the caller after the function returns (but may be written to and reused).
 The pointer is then substituted for the parameter and passed as normal.